Calm Down and Go Easy - the differences

 "The water calmed down after the storm and we were able to set sail once again."

-"The city calmed down quickly after the curfew was imposed."
+"The city calmed down quickly after the bars and restaurants closed."

 Go Easy (verb) is an instruction to the listener to be less severe in their actions, that is, to be more gentle.
 In fact to "go easy" can in most situations be replaced by "go gently", including all of the following examples: